8HANGLIU8/chatgpt-texttospeech/README.md

 3. create a .gitignore file where you'll write 'kaepyi.py'

+4. Install packages

+python3 -m venv tts
+source tts/bin/activate
+pip install pygame
+pip install openai

-4. When you'll run, they'll be a music file called sound.mp3 that will pop in your folder.
+5. When you'll run, they'll be a sound file called sound.mp3 that will pop in your folder and a pycache is there is.

-5.